What is a PAC?

 Who runs NCRA PAC?

 NCRA PAC is governed by the NCRA PAC Governing Board which in turn is governed by NCRA’s Board of Directors.
-Matthew Barusch, State Government Relations Manager, reports to the PAC Governing Board with recommendations from NCRA’s Government Relations Department.
+Jocelynn Moore, Director, State Government Relations, reports to the PAC Governing Board with recommendations from NCRA’s Government Relations Department.
 NCRA PAC depends on two channels to direct its activities, the PAC Governing Board and NCRA’s Government Relations Department.
 The PAC Governing Board decides on many broad projects, fundraising efforts, and initiatives to grow NCRA PAC.
 NCRA’s Government Relations Department solidifies decisions concerning the direction of funds since they are our legislative experts hired to work with Congress on a daily basis.
 The Government Relations Department is responsible for ensuring our issues are heard and important bills are passed.
 They are the individuals who know the Members of Congress who would be most amenable to our positions.
 Both the Governing Board and the Government Relations Department welcome input concerning Members of Congress whom you would like us to consider supporting.
 NCRA PAC is your tool to influence Congress, and it is our sincere hope that you learn how to utilize this tool.